 Section 21 SAHPRA Applications: Accessing Unregistered Medicines in South Africa

-Updated 2026-07-05 · Written for South African healthcare practitioners by Sphygmos.
+Updated 2026-07-05 ยท Written for South African healthcare practitioners by Sphygmos.

 What a Section 21 authorisation is

-Section 21 of the Medicines and Related Substances Act 101 of 1965 empowers SAHPRA to authorise, in writing, the sale during a specified period, to a specified patient, of a specified quantity of a medicine that is not registered in South Africa.
+Section 21 of the Medicines and Related Substances Act 101 of 1965 allows SAHPRA to authorise, in writing, the sale during a specified period, to a specified patient, of a specified quantity of a medicine that is not registered in South Africa.
 This is why it is often called named-patient access: the authorisation is tied to one identified patient, one medicine, one quantity and one period.

-When Section 21 applies — and when it does not
+When Section 21 applies and when it does not

 Section 21 exists for the patient whose condition cannot be adequately treated, diagnosed or prevented with medicines registered in South Africa: the registered options have been considered and ruled out, have failed, are unsuitable for the particular patient, or are not available as marketed products.

-• Registered therapies have failed or are clinically unsuitable for this specific patient
+- Registered therapies have failed or are clinically unsuitable for this specific patient

-• No product registered in South Africa exists for the condition
+- No product registered in South Africa exists for the condition

-• The registered product is not available as a marketed product — for example, during a supply interruption
+- The registered product is not available as a marketed product, for example during a supply interruption

-• The medicine is registered abroad but not in South Africa — Section 21 is still required
+- The medicine is registered abroad but not in South Africa; Section 21 is still required

-Who applies — and who carries responsibility
+Who applies and who carries responsibility

-The application is submitted by the health care provider responsible for the patient's care — in practice the treating practitioner, applying under their HPCSA registration number and registered specialty.
+The application is submitted by the health care provider responsible for the patient's care, in practice the treating practitioner, applying under their HPCSA registration number and registered specialty.
 By applying, the practitioner accepts responsibility for the use of the medicine, including monitoring its safety and the patient's response to an unevaluated product.

 The SAHPRA portal distinguishes named-patient applications (one identified patient) from multiple-patient applications (a group of patients who need the same unregistered medicine).
 The Section 21 guideline also provides for bulk stock authorisations, typically held by licensed institutions anticipating need; these carry their own record-keeping duties, including dispensing records submitted to SAHPRA every six months and when the stock is depleted.